-During the implementation phase, grantees will address the following eight design elements:
+During the implementation phase, grantees will implement the following nine design elements:

-- (1) Continue Leadership Engagement through the advisory group as well as provide data reports to update leaders on the progress of building systems level efforts to address co-occurring substance abuse and mental illness, including: - a.
+- 1. Continue Leadership Engagement through the advisory group, as well as provide data reports to update leaders on the progress of building systems-level efforts to address co-occurring substance abuse and mental illness, including: - a.
 Provide regular updates on program implementation progress and data. - b.
-Work with leadership to resolve implementation issues and develop a sustainability plan. - (2) Conduct Screening for mental illness and substance abuse for all offenders who enter the corrections facility, including: - a.
-Use a validated mental illness screening tool, substance abuse screening tool, and/or co-occurring screening tool. - b.
-Monitor the screening process in order to enhance training and streamline referral processes. - c.
-Put in place quality assurance mechanisms to ensure the screening of every offender in the corrections facility will continue after the grant period has ended.
+Work with leadership to resolve implementation challenges and develop a sustainability plan. - 2.
+Conduct Screening for mental illness and substance abuse for all offenders who enter the corrections facility, including:

+a.
+Use a validated mental illness screening tool, substance abuse screening tool, and/or co-occurring screening tool.

+b.
+Monitor the screening process in order to enhance training and streamline referral processes.
-(3) Conduct Assessments, including:

-- a.
-Use criminogenic risk and needs assessment tools that are reliable and validated and address static and dynamic factors in order to increase the chances that offenders will be matched with the appropriate type of treatment and reentry services.
-This will enable grantees to target offenders who are at moderate to high risk to reoffend. - b.
+- c.
+Put in place quality assurance mechanisms to ensure that screening of every offender in the corrections facility will continue after the grant period has ended. - 3.
+Conduct Assessments, including: - a.
+Use criminogenic risk and needs assessment tools that are reliable and validated and that address static and dynamic factors in order to increase the chances that offenders will be matched with the appropriate type of treatment and reentry services.
+This will enable grantees to target offenders who are at moderate-to-high risk to reoffend. - b.
 Assess for co-occurring mental illness and substance abuse using validated tools. - c.
-Receipt of assessment or other relevant information should be provided by the correctional health or other contracted medical or behavioral health provider in the corrections facility and be incorporated in the collaborative comprehensive case plan.
+Collection of assessment or other relevant information be provided by the correctional health or other contracted medical or behavioral health provider in the corrections facility, to be incorporated in the collaborative comprehensive case plan.